openmainframeproject/foundation/zowe_conformance/test_evaluation_guide_table.md

    <th style="background-color:#AAAAAA"></th>
    <th style="background-color:#AAAAAA">x</th>
    <th></th>
-   <td>No strings visible in a UI should be hard-coded, rather resource strings must be used in accordance with one of the existing internationalization support mechanisms</td>
+   <td>No strings visible in a UI should be hard-coded.
+Resource strings must be used in accordance with one of the existing internationalization support mechanisms.</td>
  </tr>
  </table>